LLDB MCP server

 Troubleshooting

-• If LLDB commands time out, verify that LLDB is installed correctly on your system
+• If LLDB commands are timing out, check that LLDB is installed correctly

-• Check that the path to the LLDB executable is correct when starting a new session
+• Verify the path to LLDB when starting a new session

-• Use the --debug flag when starting the server for detailed logging information
+• Enable debug mode with --debug flag when starting the server for detailed logging

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.